fbpx

 When a Sponsorship Ends

-During your student’s final year, you will be invited to attend a CoEd Graduation Tour in order to celebrate your student’s graduation in person.
-If you have a recurring payment set up, we will match you with a new incoming student after your current student graduates.
+During the final year of the student’s Rise Sponsorship, we will send you some of their favorite memories of their time in the Rise Program.
+If you’d like to celebrate with the student you sponsor in person, we invite you to check out the following year’s February Tours, where we will set aside time to celebrate with recent graduates.
+If you have a recurring payment set up, we will match you with a new incoming student after the student you currently sponsor graduates.
 Your recurring payment will continue unless we hear otherwise from you.

 Why do students leave the program?
-What happens if my student withdraws?
+What happens if the student I sponsor withdraws?

 CoEd makes every effort to ensure that, with your support, all of the students in our program are set up for success all the way to high school graduation.
 However, situations outside of our control can occasionally force an end to a student’s participation in the program.
 The top four reasons a student may not continue in the program are: